MicrosoftDocs/azure-aks-docs/articles/aks/secure-container-access.md

 ## Secure computing (seccomp)

 While AppArmor works for any Linux application, [seccomp (*sec*ure *comp*uting)][seccomp] works at the process level.
 Seccomp is also a Linux kernel security module and is natively supported by the `containerd` runtime used by AKS nodes.
 With seccomp, you can limit a container's system calls.
-This establishes an extra layer of protection against common system call vulnerabilities exploited by malicious actors and allows you to specify a default seccomp profile for all workloads in the node.
+Seccomp establishes an extra layer of protection against common system call vulnerabilities exploited by malicious actors and allows you to specify a default profile for all workloads in the node.

 ### Configure a default seccomp profile (preview)

 You can apply default seccomp profiles using [custom node configurations][custom-node-configuration] when creating a new Linux node pool.
 There are two values supported on AKS: `RuntimeDefault` and `Unconfined`.
-Some workloads might require a lower amount of syscall restrictions than others.
+Some workloads might require a lower number of syscall restrictions than others.
 This means that they can fail during runtime with the 'RuntimeDefault' profile.
 To mitigate such a failure, you can specify the `Unconfined` profile.
-If your workload requires a completely custom profile, see [Configure a custom seccomp profile](#configure-a-custom-seccomp-profile).
+If your workload requires a custom profile, see [Configure a custom seccomp profile](#configure-a-custom-seccomp-profile).

 [!INCLUDE [preview features callout](~/reusable-content/ce-skilling/azure/includes/aks/includes/preview/preview-callout.md)]